AlexanderLJX/Tetrio-bot/README.md

 # Tetrio-bot

-color matching and brute forcing best combinations and rotations
+color matching and brute forcing best combinations and rotations for any tetris game tetr.io/jstris (change color in python file)

 ## Demo